ryouze/applefetch/README.md

 sudo cmake --install .
 ```

-On macOS, this will install the program to `/usr/local/bin`.
+This will install the program to `/usr/local/bin`.
 You can then run the program from any directory using `applefetch`.

 ## Usage